khoj-ai/khoj/docs/README.md

 [![dockerize](https://github.com/khoj-ai/khoj/actions/workflows/dockerize.yml/badge.svg)](https://github.com/khoj-ai/khoj/pkgs/container/khoj)
 [![pypi](https://github.com/khoj-ai/khoj/actions/workflows/pypi.yml/badge.svg)](https://pypi.org/project/khoj-assistant/)

+# Khoj
 *An AI personal assistant for your digital brain*

 Welcome to the Docs!
 This is the best place to get started with Khoj.
-Check out our [Github](https://github.com/khoj-ai/khoj) for more details.
+Check out our [Github](https://github.com/khoj-ai/khoj) to dive straight into the code.

 Khoj gives you lightning fast, offline search on your personal machine and gives you the power to talk to your notes.